 In the second issue of "HaRakevet" in April 1989, Rabbi Walter Rothschild, founder and editor of the magazine, began a campaign to acquire such a locomotive, of which several examples existed in Turkey, for the Railway Museum.
 The campaign did not succeed at the time.

 Some time ago, a British group imported two of these locos to England and one was brought to working condition.
-Recently, they decided to offer the other for sale, and, thanks to the efforts of Chen Melling, the manager of the Railway Museum, it has now reached Beer Sheva to be exhibited there.
-Issue 100 will include a full report on this
+Recently, they decided to offer the other for sale, and, thanks to the efforts of Chen Melling, the manager of the Railway Museum, and Rubik Danilov, mayor of Beer Sheva, it has now been installed in the old Turkish railway station there.
+See Issues 100 and 103 for pictures and more details.

 See Downloads - Issue 2 for the original "Ellemess" campaign announcement (last page)